 Many readers of this article will be new to the sport, and we must address that.
 While everything here can apply to any seasoned rider, the implications for a new motorcyclist are huge.
 The question you’ll need to answer as a new rider is, “Do I go new or used?”

 Even if you can afford a new bike, you still might be better served by a used one.
 That’s because, as a new rider, your bike will endure a few spills and some rough treatment as you become more proficient.
+For bike maintenance, check out these motorcycle lift tables reviewed by Twelvmag.
 These two-wheelers are major investments, and even a used one constitutes a significant purchase.
 For that reason, you should explore your financing options.

 Financing a Dirt Bike